danisztls/journal/README.md

 Manage tasks, keep track and archive them after they are done.

 **How to use**
-- `journal show` print the tasks to stdout in plain text;
+- `journal show` print the tasks to STDOUT in plain text;
 - `journal print` show the tasks in a pager with pretty formatting;
-- `journal find` search tasks in fzf with note preview;
+- `journal find` search tasks in Fzf with note preview;
 - `journal commit` clean done tasks and write them to journal.

 Commit function will post-call `git commit -m $today_date`.